Baulkham Hills High School

 Baulkham Hills High School (colloquially known as 'Baulko') is a government-funded academically selective secondary school.
 It lies within Baulkham Hills in the Hills District of Sydney, New South Wales, Australia.

 The school is renowned for its academic achievement and ranked second in the NSW Higher School Certificate in 2016, 2017 and 2020.
-It also ranked fifth in 2018, ninth in 2019 and ranked third in 2021, 2022 and 2023.
+It also ranked fifth in 2018, ninth in 2019, third in 2021, 2022 and 2023, sixth in 2024, and seventh in 2025.
 In 2010, the school was ranked the most popular school in NSW for high school applications.

 History

 Baulkham Hills High School was established in 1971 as a public comprehensive high school.
 It was officially opened on 23 March 1974 by the then Governor, Sir Roden Cutler.
 For the first year, students and teachers at the school were relocated to nearby Castle Hill High School whilst Baulkham Hills High School was still under construction.
 The school's first selective cohort was in 1990, with all grades being selective by 1995.

-The school was established on the grounds of a former orange orchard.
-This area of Sydney was once renowned for its significant orange production.
-This important historical backstory is preserved within the school's logo in the form of an orange tree, and the school's mascot is an orange by the name of Optimistic Orange.

-This agricultural heritage also presents itself in the naming of the school's four intramural sports houses, which pay tribute to prominent early European settlers in the local area.
-These houses are named after MacDougall (represented by the colour red), Suttor (blue), Meehan (yellow), and Hughes (green).

-Baulkham Hills High School encourages its school motto of 'persevere'.
+The school was built on the site of a former orange orchard, with the region having once been a major orange producing area of Sydney.
+This history is acknowledged by the use of an orange on the school logo.
+The use of the word "Persevere" as the school motto encourages students to persevere in all their studies."The school emblem consists of the school name and the motto "PERSEVERE".
+It also shows an orange, as Baulkham Hills area was one of the main orange producing areas of the State, with the school being built on a former orange orchard."Acknowledgement of the agricultural history of the area is also reflected in the naming of the four intramural sports houses of the school, which are named after four prominent early European settlers in the area: MacDougall (red), Suttor (blue), Meehan (yellow) and Hughes (green).

 Admissions and enrolment

 Total enrollment in junior years (Years 7–10) is approximately 180 students per year group, and around 200 per year group in senior years (Years 11–12), due to transfers from other schools.
-As of 2021 the total enrollment was 1,230 students.
+As of 2025 the total enrollment was 1,223 students.

 As a selective school, entry into the school in Year 7 is based upon results in a statewide examination known as the Selective High Schools Test.
 In 2020, the lowest admitted score was 234 out of the maximum 300.
 For students falling below the lowest admitted score, admission is determined using a reserve system and an assessment of their academic record.